4GeeksAcademy/javascript-dom-tutorial-exercises/README.md

 You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/javascript-dom-tutorial-exercises) (recommended) or [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/javascript-dom-tutorial-exercises).

 > Once you have VSCode open, the LearnPack exercises should start automatically.
-If exercises don't run automatically you can try typing on your terminal: `$ learnpack start`
+If exercises don't run automatically, you can try typing on your terminal: `$ learnpack start`

 ## Local Installation